otsolap/bare-necessities/README.md

 - UseEffect on Exercise Modal triggers when Modal show is true.
 This needs to be done. --> Once this is done add a Loading animation that appears until Exercises appear.

+- Updating an Exercise works technically but it requires a page refresh.
+The whole point of updating exercises with PUT would be that the page shouldn't refresh. --> Study what you need to do.
+I guess each PUT call would require a GET call.

 - WorkoutFormModal needs proper required checkers.
 Submit button should be disabled unless options are filled.

 - ExerciseFormModal allow Workout Day Options to become dynamic.